xxmmxx/CSMarkDesktop/README.md

 The Benchmarking and Stress Testing capabilities were separated into 2 different executables sharing similar names.
 The overall name for the project is CSMarkCore.

-## CSMarkWPF
+## CSMarkDesktop
-CSMarkWPF is the new GUI version of CSMarkDesktop which works on Windows.
+CSMarkDesktop is the new GUI version of CSMark which works on Windows.

 ## Where is the CSMarkDesktop Cross-platform GUI version?
 It is still in the works.
 CSMarkWPF was introduced to provide a GUI experience to Windows users in a timely fashion whilst the cross-platform GUI version is underway.